 After the cornucopia of perversion that was explored in Up!, Beneath the Valley of the Ultravixens was a hard wring-out of that cloth.
 While that film was the first to introduce, among other things, the beaver shot, Beneath the Valley of the Ultravixens goes all the way to the edge of the labia.
-It also features a pair of testicles in energetic, connubial action; a fully used double-ended dildo; a suggested fisting; an off-screen foursome in the back of a garbage truck; some displaced semen; and, amid a sea of massive and fake penises, an extreme close up of the massive head of Antony-James Ryan’s fully erect cock, its stiffness highly unusual for a non-pornographic film, especially an American one.
+It also features a pair of testicles in energetic, connubial action; a fully used double-ended dildo; a suggested fisting; an off-screen foursome in the back of a garbage truck; some displaced semen; and, amid a sea of massive and fake penises, an extreme close up of the massive head of Anthony-James Ryan’s fully erect cock, its stiffness highly unusual for a non-pornographic film, especially an American one.
 And with Meyer’s lustful eye for monster dicks and perfectly sculpted male bodies intact, his quick glances at Rhett (Steve Tracy), Meyer’s final say on gorgeous male youth, leaves little doubt as to whether or not the filmmaker found Tracy the same kind of beautiful specimen cut that was cut from the same cloth as Charles Napier.

 But, even with these inclusions, after the hedonistic, anything-goes smorgasbord found in Up! the point of Beneath the Valley of the Ultravixens is, in fact, one of balance.
 In fact, Beneath the Valley of the Ultravixens is like those second epilogues he was fond of.
 After using the previous films to take stock of his career and pushing his sexual boundaries as far as they’d go, this film was a call to reign it in a little.
 After all, kinky fun is all fine and good but when it takes over one’s life, it can create a slippery slope where things have to get more and more wild until there is nothing left to explore or excite.
 Because if David Cronenberg’s adaptation of Crash taught audiences anything, it’s that full immersion in the path to the ultimate thrill is a ruinous one without an internal governor.